ismail116/ismail116/README.md

 <img src="https://github.com/ismail116/ismail116/blob/main/profile-img.png" align="right" width="25%"/>

-I'm a software developer who is passionate about creating technology to elevate people and help new developers to find the right path.
-Some technologies I enjoy working with include Javascript, ReactJS, React-Native, and Firebase.
+I'm a software developer who is passionate about creating technology , I were  Graduared From Faculty of Comuters And Artifical Intelligence Mediacl Informatics Depatment.
+Some technologies I enjoy working with include Flutter, Dart, HTML, CSS, JS, BootStrap , and Firebase.

-- 🔭 I’m currently Fresh Graduared From Faculty of Comuters And Artifical Intelligence Mediacl Informatics Depatment
+- 🔭 I’m currently Fresh Graduated
 - 💻 I’m currently learning Cross platform mobile
-- ⌨️ I were Recently learned web design
+- 🌱 I were Recently learned web design
-- 📫 How to reach me:
+- 📫 How to reach me: esmailhelal78@gmail.com

-<
 <!--
 **ismail116/ismail116** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.